-"...The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, To preach the acceptable year of the Lord."
-(Luke 4:18-19)
+"The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, to preach the acceptable year of the Lord" (Luke 4:18-19).

-In this Mission Statement, Jesus does not establish social programs as the priority.
-Everything mentioned deals with the physical and spiritual needs of mankind, coupled together with the fact that the remedy comes through preaching.
-This important declaration begins and ends on the same note; the preaching of the Word of God.
+In this mission statement, Jesus did not establish social programs as the priority.
+Everything mentioned deals with the physical and spiritual needs of humanity, coupled with the fact that the remedy comes through preaching.
+This important declaration begins and ends on the same note: the preaching of the Word of God.

-According to this prophecy, there are several benefits that will result with the preaching of the Gospel.
+According to this prophecy, several benefits will result with the preaching of the gospel.

-- 1. Preach the Gospel to the poor.
+A. Preach the gospel to the poor

 This is the first thing on the list.
 The results of social work may be a more comfortable life, but it does nothing for the inner needs of the soul.
-The preaching and practice of the Word of God releases the power of God to transform the entire life. - 2.
-Heal the brokenhearted.
-Where is the social program that can heal the hurt of people in a war-torn nation?
+The preaching and practice of the Word of God releases the power of God to transform the entire life.

+B. Heal the brokenhearted

+Where is the social program that can heal the hurt of people in a wartorn nation?
 Or that can heal the deep wounds left by a divorce or abandonment by family?
 What can social programs do for the widow who is about to bury her dead son?
 What can Jesus do to heal these same situations?
 Everything!
-Through the preaching of the Gospel, people are brought within reach of He who can do all things.
+Through the preaching of the gospel, people are brought within reach of He who can do all things.

-- 3. Preach deliverance to the captives.
+C. Preach deliverance to the captives

 Our world is full of spiritual captives.
-Men are captive to their own will, captive to materialism, captive to tradition, captive to sin and held captive by the devil.
+Men are captive to their own will, captive to materialism, captive to tradition, captive to sin, and held captive by the devil.
 Interestingly, this condition is not limited to the underprivileged people of the world.
 Deliverance comes through the preaching of the gospel.
-The gospel is a proclamation of liberty, like that given to Israel in Egypt and in Babylon. - 4.
-Recovering of sight to the blind.
+The gospel is a proclamation of liberty, like that given to Israel in Egypt and in Babylon.

+D. Recover sight to the blind

 Bartimaeus (Mark 10:46-52) was healed when Jesus came within close proximity of where he was.
 As he cried out and reacted in faith, Jesus healed him.
-This is precisely what happens through the preaching of the Gospel.
-Jesus is brought within reach of those who hear and when they believe and react in faith, they will experience His transforming power. - 5.
-Set at liberty them that are bruised.
-Social programs have their place but should never be allowed to take preeminence over the preaching of the Gospel.
+This is precisely what happens through the preaching of the gospel.
+Jesus is brought within reach of those who hear, and when they believe and react in faith, they will experience His transforming power.

+E. Set at liberty them that are bruised

+Social programs have their place but should never be allowed to take preeminence over the preaching of the gospel.
 Social work is an act of charity and compassion but neither of these can set a man free from his misery and pain.

-Jesus said "And ye shall know the truth, and the truth shall make you free."
-(John 8:32) In Acts 8:5 Philip went down to Samaria to preach.
+Jesus said, "And ye shall know the truth, and the truth shall make you free" (John 8:32).

-It was a simple Gospel message.
+In Acts 8:5 Philip went down to Samaria to preach.
+It was a simple gospel message.
 The verses that follow tell about the miracles that took place as a result.
-"For unclean spirits, crying with loud voice, came out of many that were possessed with them: and many taken with palsies, and that were lame, were healed."
-(Acts 8:7)
+"For unclean spirits, crying with loud voice, came out of many that were possessed with them: and many taken with palsies, and that were lame, were healed" (Acts 8:7).